-This short Everest Base camp package is designed for those trekkers who they do have short time frame but would like to step in Everest Base camp.
+Our Short Everest Base camp trek package is designed for those trekkers who they do have short time frame but would like to step in Everest Base camp.
 This 10 days Everest Base cam trek is suitable for those trekkers who they are also fit and have some experience for the trek.

 This short Everest base camp trek also offer the best view of Mount Everest, other attractions like Kala Patthar (5,545m), Sagarmatha National Park, view of three additional towering peaks (Mt Makalu, Mt.
 Lhotse and Mt.
 Cho Oyu) as well as trekkers can explore the unique cultural of Sherpa along the Short Everest Base camp Trek.
 Namche Bazaar, Phakding, Tengboche and Dingboche are also the main attraction of this short Everest base camp Trek.

 Summery of Short Everest base camp trek